PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 If we work together, we can make the codebase easier to extend, and with better practices.

-### Is there a list of all the modules impacted by the changes made on the BO product page?

-We wrote a special parser which analyzed all the modules in the PrestaShop Addons catalog in order to find the ones which might not work as expected.
-The result of this analysis will be published in another article -- soon!

-### Is there a list of all the modules impacted by the changes made for the Starter Theme?

-All the 1.6 modules targeting the theme will likely be impacted (to various degrees) by the changes and need to be adapted for 1.7.
-From the moment your module targets the theme, it will have to be updated.

-We will soon publish a guide on what to look for when updating your module.

 ### Where is the 1.7 Developer documentation?

-The Developer documentation is being worked on.
-[The doc site is online](http://developers.prestashop.com/), and [you can contribute](https://github.com/PrestaShop/docs)!
+The Developer documentation is constantly being improved upon.
+[The techdoc site is online](http://developers.prestashop.com/), and [you can contribute](https://github.com/PrestaShop/docs)!
 A lot is summed up in the "[Module development changes in PrestaShop 1.7.0.0](http://build.prestashop.com/news/module-development-changes-in-17/)" article on Build!

-In the meantime, we advise you to dive into the code of this 1.7-specific module: [https://github.com/PrestaShop/paymentexample](https://github.com/PrestaShop/paymentexample ).
+For a taste of real-life usage, we advise you to dive into the code of this 1.7-specific module: [https://github.com/PrestaShop/paymentexample](https://github.com/PrestaShop/paymentexample).

 <div class="alert alert-note" role="alert">
 <p><b>Changelog for this FAQ:</b></p>